Surah Dukhan Ultimate Dictionary: Key Arabic Terms Explained

 Practical Reflection & Application

 Contemplating the Tree of Zaqqum should cultivate in us a deep sense of gratitude for the pure and wholesome food (ṭayyibāt) that God has provided us in this life.
 It is a reminder that even a simple meal is a profound mercy.
-The practical application is to be thankful for our sustenance and to use the strength derived from it for righteous purposes, thus avoiding the horrifying “food of the sinner” in the Hereafter.
+The practical application is to be thankful for our sustenance and to use the energy we derive from it to obey God, so that we may be granted the delicious and pure food of Paradise, not the “food of the sinner.”

 29. Sulṭānin mubīn (بِسُلْطَانٍ مُّبِينٍ) – A clear authority